DMW2151/msls-pytorch-dcgan/docs/post.md

     <figure>
 </center>

 All infrastructure for this project is hosted on AWS.
-If you'd like a user-guide for deploying the architecture yourself, I'd direct you to my infrastructure repo, [msls-infra](https://github.com/DMW2151/msls-infra).
+If you'd like a user-guide for deploying the architecture yourself, I'd direct you to my infrastructure [repo](https://github.com/DMW2151/msls-infra).
 All training resources run in a single VPC with two subnets (1 public, 1 private) in the same availability zone.
-Note that `DL1` and `P3` instances are not available in all regions and zones.
-For me, `us-east-1a` was satisfactory, but this is not uniform across [accounts](https://aws.amazon.com/premiumsupport/knowledge-center/vpc-map-cross-account-availability-zones/).
 I deployed the following instances to the VPC's private subnet and accessed them via SSH through a jump-instance deployed to the public subnet.

 - **training-prod** &mdash; A model training instance, either `DL1` or a cost-comparable GPU instance (`P`-type).
+In either case, the instance is running a variant of the AWS Deep Learning AMI.
+Of course, you can construct your own conda environment, container, or AMI for your specific needs.

 - **training-nb** &mdash; A small Sagemaker instance used for interactive model development, model evaluation, and generating plots.